More about CFIHOS

 A collaboration agreement is being drafted between USPI and IOGP to ensure CFIHOS continues to benefit from USPI’s knowledge.

-People from over 40 member organizations are currently actively contributing to shaping the future of CFIHOS.
+We have nearly 80 member organizations with over 350 individuals who are actively contributing to shaping the future of CFIHOS.

 They include some of the world’s largest operators, not just in Oil & Gas but in other process industries – as well as engineering contractors, software providers, equipment suppliers and academic institutions.